volodka8937/futurerestore/ReadMe.md

 # futurerestore
-_futurerestore is a hacked up idevicerestore wrapper, which allows manually specifying SEP and Baseband for restoring_
+_futurerestore is a hacked up idevicerestore wrapper, which allows manually specifying SEP and Baseband for restoring._

 __Only use if you are sure what you're doing.__
 ---
-Latest release available [here](https://github.com/s0uthwest/futurerestore/releases) for Windows, macOS & Linux.
+Latest release available [here](https://github.com/s0uthwest/futurerestore/releases) for macOS & Windows.

 I'll compile only macOS version, Windows & Linux version won't be compiled by me.